-By way of framing this table, an evaluator needs to take into consideration when various datasets may be used, the pros and cons of access and processing, and the value for evaluation.
-PNC Data from MOJ is the most comprehensive and definitive dataset for judging (re)offending for evaluations; however, the lead time for the access and approval processes may be considerable.
-Local police datasets are particularly useful; however, if an intervention covers multiple police forces, this requires evaluators to have individual negotiations with different (local) data-sharing teams, which may require considerable resources to organise.
-Health data is valuable but only works for certain evaluations.
+By way of framing this table, an evaluator needs to take into consideration when various datasets may be used, and the pros and cons of access, processing, and value for evaluation.
+PNC Data from MOJ is the most comprehensive and definitive dataset for judging (re)offending for evaluations, however, the lead-time for access and approval processes may take a considerable time.
+Local police datasets are particularly useful, however if an intervention covers multiple police forces, this requires evaluators to have individual negotiations with different (local) data sharing teams, which may require considerable resource in organising.
+Health data is valuable, but only works for certain evaluations.